Search Our Site

 The cause of glandular fever is the Epstein-Barr virus (EBV).
 The most common way of spreading the virus is through the transmission of saliva from one person to another.
 Coughing, sneezing, and sharing drink bottles, eating utensils and other personal items can also spread the virus.
 In addition, the virus can also be spread through blood transfusion and organ transplantation.

-Help for Glandular Fever
+Treatments for Glandular Fever

 There is no specific treatment for glandular fever and it is generally symptomatic.
 Rest and sleep are recommended, as well as drinking plenty of fluids to keep hydrated.